weishi10141993/MuJetAnalysis_LimitSetting/README.md

 # Running the model independent limits
 1. Copy updated "ws_FINAL.root" from bbBar estimation.
 It contains background p.d.f.s.

 2. In this step, the datacards for each mass points are created.
-Also the relevant signal and background shapes (extracted from ws_FINAL.root) are imported and saved in a workspace in a root file.
    Edit CreateDatacards.C in order to set " isLxplus=true"/"false" depending if you are on lxplus or brazos and "string pwd=" to your current directory.
-Then do
+Then do:
    ```
    root -l -b -q  CreateDatacards.C+
    ```
    -> The first time you need to use option "bool makeRoot=true", so you will create "CreateROOTfiles.sh", a file that uses makeWorkSpace_H2A4Mu.C to make the RooStat files with S and B needed by CMS official limit calculator.
    -> NB: makeWorkSpace_H2A4Mu.C has hardcoded inside the TH2 range and binning, plus the Signal events.
 So for unblinding, add here the events you see.

 3. (1st time only) Make RooStat files that should be supplied to CMS official limit calculator.
+The relevant signal and background shapes (extracted from ws_FINAL.root) are imported and saved in a workspace in a root file.
    ```
-   source macros/CreateROOTfiles.sh
+   cd macros; source CreateROOTfiles.sh; cd ..;
    ```

 4. Send jobs to run on all datacards and save outputs in outPut.txt.
-The options with the least toys is
+The options with the default toys (500) is
    ```
    source macros/RunOnDataCard_std.sh
    ```
+   Refer to [TAMU SLURM page](http://brazos.tamu.edu/docs/slurm.html) for info about the batch submission system.

    If you want more toys, please use one of the following below
    ```